Tiverton Housing Authority

 Last Updated on 03/27/2019.

-As of the most recent VMS report, Tiverton Housing Authority manages 54 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Tiverton Housing Authority manages 58 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 7 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 10 months on the waiting list1.